2002 South Africa rugby union tour of Europe

 The 2002 South Africa rugby union tour of France Scotland and England was a series of matches played by the South Africa national rugby union team in November 2002 in France, Scotland and England.

-The tour concluded with a 53–3 loss against England, the worst defeat in the history of the Springboks.
+The tour concluded with a 53–3 loss against England, which was the worst defeat in the history of the Springboks, until their 57-0 loss to New Zealand in 2017.